vduong421/152_mini_python_compiler/Description.md

 """
 ```

-You also **implement** this grammar in code using recursive descent:
+We also implement this grammar in code using recursive descent:

 ```python
 class Parser: